syncfusion-content/angular-docs/angular-2/Rotator/Getting-Started.md

 ## Configure data

-To configure images for Rotator control, define data in an object array and fields in the component’s constructor file.
+To configure images for Rotator component, define data in an object array and fields in the component’s constructor file.

 {% highlight typescript %}